Skip to content

 • Wallet Instance has long-term AES key \((pin\_salt)\) which is used

-• to derive the pin_derived_eph_priv used as PoP of Wallet PIN
+• to derive the pin_derived_eph_priv used as PoP of PID PIN

 • Wallet Backend long-term key pair \((wp\_pub, wp\_priv)\) which is used